Use universal links to link to content within your app and share data securely.

 open(_: method of

 UIApplication.
 The calling app can ask the system to inform them when your app opens the URL.
-For an example, see Listing 2.

 For more information on handling links within your app, see Handling Universal Links.